Sirsi, Karnataka: Sirsi Educational District

 The Sirsi Educational District (ಸಿರ್ಸಿ ಶೈಕ್ಷಣಿಕ ಜಿಲ್ಲೆ) is created by the State Government in 2009.
 It became the 34th educational district in Karnataka, with the primary goal of enhancing the management and delivery of primary and secondary education within the region.
 The district is headquartered in Sirsi, The establishment of this district was part of an effort to improve access to quality education in this unique, geographically vast region.
 It governs various government, aided, and private schools across its blocks, which include Sirsi, Siddapur, Mundagod, Yellapur, Joida, Dandeli, and Haliyal.
-As a testament to its success, the Sirsi Education District achieved a remarkably higher rate of 98.3% school admission rate of its target students as of 2021.
-This success highlights the effectiveness of its educational outreach and infrastructural efforts in serving a diverse student population.
+It achieved a remarkably higher rate of 98.3% school admission rate of its target students as of 2021.

-Budget information
+Sirsi City Municipal Council

+The Sirsi City Municipal Council (CMC) is the local governing body for civic administration in Sirsi.
+It is Established in 1866, the CMC is divided into 31 wards and is responsible for providing essential public utilities and services to the city residents, such as public health, waste management, and infrastructure maintenance.

-The annual budget of the CMC Sirsi for the year 2021–22 is Rs.128.28 crores, out of which Rs.781.20 lakhs was proposed for capital expenses, Rs.462.45 lakhs towards proposed revenue payment, Rs.232.09 lakhs towards extra ordinary payment, and for development of SC&ST was Rs.9.86 lakhs.
+The annual budget of the Sirsi CMC for the year 2021–22 is Rs.128.28 crores, out of which Rs.781.20 lakhs was proposed for capital expenses, Rs.462.45 lakhs towards proposed revenue payment, Rs.232.09 lakhs towards extra ordinary payment, and for development of SC&ST was Rs.9.86 lakhs.